 They are category-coded:

 - XTA for plain text (TTY) – as in the example above

 - XDA for traditional data format – see example below.

-The list of party abbreviations will be sent in plain text (TTY) catchlined ELECTION Abbreviations and category-coded XTH.
+The list of party abbreviations will be sent in a form suitable for publication in plain text (TTY) catchlined ELECTION Abbreviations and category-coded XTH.
 It will be re-run as needed up until polling day.
-The list will also be provided on this site.

 We will generate nominations statistics including: